faical-allou/grabchallenge/README.md

 ----
 # Note:

 If `python train.py -f` takes too long you can consider running `python train.py -t2` and only train the second network which is where most of the training benefits are.
+If this is still too long you can limit the number of epochs to 1000 with `python train.py -t2 -e2 1000`

 Training the networks will generate statistics and graphs for a test period made of the last 5 timesteps in the input file.